How Can Smartwatches Measure Blood Pressure?

 • Enter this value into your smartwatch app.

-• Repeat the process two or three times for accuracy.
+• Repeat the process 2 or 3 times to improve accuracy.

 • Update calibration every 28–30 days to keep the device on track.